 Q: What causes hearing loss?

-A: There are two categories of hearing loss.
+A: There are three categories of hearing loss.
 Sensorineural hearing loss is the result of damage to the inner ear or auditory nerve and is usually permanent.
-Conducive hearing loss occurs when sound waves are unable to reach the inner ear.
-It’s typically able to be resolved by surgery or medical treatment.
+Conductive hearing loss occurs when sound waves are unable to reach the inner ear and is typically able to be resolved by surgery or medical treatment.
+There is also a mixed form of hearing loss.

 In general, hearing loss is caused by damage to the inner ear from aging or loud noises, ear infections, abnormal bone growths or tumors, earwax buildup or a ruptured eardrum.